mtchen2016/Singularity-Benchmarks-PyTorch/Readme.md

 # AISC Training Benchmarks

-This repository contains the scripts and setup instructions for training models using CPU only.
+This repository contains the scripts and setup instructions for training models.

 ## Setup